*We are aware of the misalignment issue on the mobile browser and are trying to fix it.

 The waffle weave drying towel is probably the most important car care product to have in your arsenal.
 Simply due to the fact that your surface has the least amount of lubrication when drying.
 For those with deeper pockets, final rinsing with de-ionized water and blow drying with something like the Metro Master Blaster is probably the best method.
 We have quite a few drying towels, but for those at home, keeping 2 or 3 in rotation wouldn’t be a bad idea.

-The second most essential product; the famous Grit Guard.
+The second most essential product; the famous grit guard, but reinvented by another maker which works much better (YouTube it) and called it the Detail Guardz.
 This little plastic guard allows any loose dirt, crud, etc. that you pick up on your mitt to sink down below the grit guard, so that you do not pick it back up.
 We like this one with the washboard as you can agitate your mitt on the washboard to really loosen anything that may be lodged in the mitt.
 This is a must have!

 Our go-to is actually Optimum No-Rinse (Here’s the link if you realy want it), but their photo was way too big and made this page too awkward.
 Our second go-to, is CarPro’s ECH2O.
 Very similar products.
 This one might actually smell better.
 Dilution ratios are very similar for both products.
 We use about 2-3oz for a 3-4gal bucket of water for rinseless washes (For those of you who don’t cook, that’s a little more than one-shot).
 You can double that to make a quick detailer solution, but if your car was coated by us, you probably won’t need to use it at QD strength.